django-ftl/django-ftl/docs/usage.rst

   locale name.
 The example above shows English and German.
 Locale names should be in `BCP 47 format <https://tools.ietf.org/html/bcp47>`_.

-* It is recommended that you follow the capitalisation convention in BCP47, which is:
+* It is recommended that you follow the capitalisation convention in BCP 47, which is:

   * Lower case for the language code